- What if not everyone consents to a child passport?

 - Can I get priority processing for a child passport if I claim special circumstances?

 If there isn’t full consent, the only way to guarantee that we’ll issue a passport is to show us an Australian court order that permits the child to have an Australian passport, travel internationally or live or spend time with a person outside Australia.

-You’ll need to show us originals of all orders that relate to the child (not just the most recent order) and complete a a B7 form (PDF 0.5 MB) to declare that there are no other court orders or further legal proceedings.
+You’ll need to show us originals of all orders that relate to the child (not just the most recent order) and complete a B7 - No further court orders (child application) (PDF 567.21 KB) to declare that there are no other court orders or further legal proceedings.